 Unzip the .zip file and store the resulting .dta file in the “input_data” directory

 Run panelrandhrs1992_2016.do.
 This results in a dataset called panelrandhrs1992_2016.dta.
 Variables are labeled almost identically to in the raw data, except changes due to data being in long rather than wide form.
 Variables are, with the exception of the wave variable and the year variable, in the order in which the documentation lists them.
 A note is attached to each variable describing from which section of the documentation they come, e.g., “Section A Demographics, identifiers, and weights”.

+References and papers

 3. National Health and Nutrition Examination Survey (NHANES)